Programmer-X31/Java-cheatsheet/README.md

 Java is a Object-Oriented Programming Language.
 This means that Java is written based on classes and not on functions or procedures like in C.
 It is a compiled language, meaning that it requires a compiler which you can download from https://www.oracle.com/in/java/technologies/javase-downloads.html.

-### Writing your program

 ### Running your Program
+Code is written in a `.java` file which is compiled by the compiler.
 While compilation, each class is compiled into a new file with `.class` extension.
 The Java interpreter searches and runs the main method (called main) within the file you inputted.
 Other methods shall be accessed only through main.

-Code is written in a `.java` file which is compiled by the compiler using the command
+You can compile a `.java` file using the command
 ```
 javac YourProgramName.java
 ```